rodrum/arcade/README.md

     `$ conda create --name <env> --file arcade_conda_env.txt`

-  - When running the calculations, activate the environment with `$ conda activate <enb>`. **NOTE** If using hybrid models, you need to install the dependencies here too (see below).
+  - When running the calculations, activate the environment with `$ conda activate <env>`. **NOTE:** If using hybrid models, you need to install the dependencies here too (see below).

-### Hybrid models and CDSAPI
+### Hybrid models
+In addition to the empirical climatologies (NRMSLSIS2.0/HWM14), you can also use hybrid atmospheric descriptions that are a combination of ERA 5 ECMWF below ~80 km and empirical climatologies at higher altitudes.
 These models were used to compare and validate the climatological estimations, but can still be used for realistic aproaches.

 #### CDSAPI Python module
 The hybrid models need the Climate Data Store (CDS) infrastructure and API module, `cdsapi`, provided by the European Centre for Medium-Range Weather Forecasts (ECMWF, https://www.ecmwf.int/).
-Please visit https://cds.climate.copernicus.eu/api-how-to to ensure the module is intalled in your system, and properly configured API user and key to be able to download the atmospheric descriptions.
+Please visit https://cds.climate.copernicus.eu/api-how-to to ensure the module is installed in your system, and properly configured API user and key to be able to download the atmospheric descriptions.

 #### ecCodes to decode data
-In order to decode the downloaded data and use it automatically for ray tracig with infraGA, it is necessary to install `ecCodes` provided by ECMWF.
+In order to decode the downloaded data and use it automatically for ray tracing with infraGA, it is necessary to install `ecCodes` provided by ECMWF.
 Please follow the instructions here https://confluence.ecmwf.int/display/ECC/ecCodes+installation.
 I recommend to use the Python binding installation (https://confluence.ecmwf.int/display/UDOC/How+to+install+ecCodes+with+Python+bindings+in+conda+-+ecCodes+FAQ).

 ## How to run